danielplohmann/empty_msvc/README.md

 ## How can I use it?

 In any way you want.
 If you find this useful, credit is always appreciated. :)

+## How can I help?

+The above list of versions is not complete yet.
+Should you have access to one of the missing versions, feel free to compile an empty WIN32 console project in the same way as provided above and create a pull request.

 ## Changes